 Some of the finest bronze sculptures ever created were produced by artisans working under the Chola Dynasty of South India between the ninth and thirteenth centuries.
 A 10th-century bronze Jain altar representing the Jina Rishabhanatha enshrined, a gift of Kellstadt Professor of Marketing Jagdish Sheth of Emory's Goizueta Business School and his wife Madhu, offers eloquent testimony of the third great religious tradition to originate in India.

-Over 1,000 high resolution images of works of art in the Carlos Museum's collections are available online through a web-based, searchable database called Luna.
-Browse the collection or log in with an Emory user id and password to create "media groups" and export images into presentation programs such as PowerPoint and Keynote, as well as social media platforms.
+Over 1,000 high resolution images of works of art in the Carlos Museum's collections are available online.
+Browse the collection or log in with an Emory user ID and password to create "media groups" and export images into presentation programs such as PowerPoint and Keynote, as well as social media platforms.